walterhiggins/ScriptCraft/README.md

 # Prerequisites

-You will need to have Java version 6 or later installed on your machine.
+* You will need to have Java version 6 or later installed on your machine.
 Check the version by typing `java -version` at a command prompt.

-You will need to [install CanaryMod][ic] or [install Bukkit][ib] on your machine (I recommend using CanaryMod as Bukkit is no longer being actively developed).
-CanaryMod and Bukkit are both versions of Minecraft (server) that make it easy to install plugins and customize Minecraft.
+* You will need to [install CanaryMod][ic] on your machine.
+CanaryMod is a customized version of Minecraft Server that makes it easy to install plugins and customize Minecraft.
 You can [download the CanaryMod server here.][ic]

 # Installation

-If you don't want to compile from source, you can [download the compiled plugin here][dl] and copy it the craftbukkit's plugins directory.
+If you don't want to compile from source, you can [download the compiled plugin here][dl] and copy it to the CanaryMod plugins directory.

 # Post Install

 Once installed, a new scriptcraft/plugins directory is automatically created.
 All files in the scriptcraft/plugins directory will be automatically loaded when the server starts.  *Only players who are ops can use this plugin.* You can grant a player `op` privileges by typing 'op <username>' at the server console prompt or by adding the player's username to the ops.txt file in your server directory.

 Launch the server, then launch the Minecraft client and create a new server connection.
 The IP address will be `localhost` .
 Once you've